imcquee/vitacompanion-cli/README.md

 vita d
 ```

 This will send an initial payload similar to 'vita payload' command.
 It will then listen for changes made to the eboot.bin file and then launch your application after a change occurs.
 Simply run make and the new version should be installed and launched on the device.
 Make sure you are in your project's directory.
+Either have eboot.bin and param.sfo files in the directory or a vpk file, it doesn't matter if it is in a subdirectory like 'src' because all subdirectories will be scanned.

 This will block your current terminal so you will need to open another to continue to do work.